BioPhoton/ngRe/README.md

 ## Multi Let Structural Directive

-The multi let directive is a not tested idea of binding multiple observables in the same view context.
+The multi-let directive is a not tested idea of binding multiple observables in the same view context.

 Here multiple subscriptions in the view could lead to performance issues.
-Unfortunately there is no other built in.
+Unfortunately, there is no other built-in.

 ```html
 <div *ngIf="(o$ | push) as o">